DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/5 Series Types/CommonSeries/CommonSeries.md

 ---
 ---
 ##### shortDescription
-An object that defines configuration options for chart series.
+An object that defines configuration properties for chart series.

 ---